aspose-html-cloud/aspose-html-cloud-dotnet/docs/ConversionApi.md

 # **PostConvertDocumentToMarkdown**
 > AsposeResponse PostConvertDocumentToMarkdown(localFilePath, outPath, useGit, storage)

-Convert the HTML document from the request stream to Markdown and save to the storage.
+Overloaded method.
+Convert the HTML document from the local file system to Markdown and save to the storage.

 ### Example